-WordPress or Shopify: which platform is better for building your ecommerce store?
+WooCommerce or Shopify: which platform is better for building your ecommerce store?

 When it comes to launching your online store, one of the most overwhelming moments can be choosing the right platform.
-All the forums and community discussions have different advice, you then have one friend who tells you that Shopify is the way to go, while another says that you must use WordPress.
+All the forums and community discussions have different advice, you then have one friend who tells you that Shopify is the way to go, while another says that you must use WooCommerce.
 There’s a discussion about the right apps, plugins, SEO, and dropshipping – it’s no wonder you’re getting confused.

 The ecommerce space is growing bigger every day, so it’s only natural to feel a little concerned that you might not be keeping pace.
 When there are a million different suggestions on which platform to go with for your online store, it’s difficult to cut through the noise to find out which one is right for you.